aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/aspose-cells-gridweb/working-with-gridweb-rows-and-columns/customize-row-and-column-headers/_index.md

-{{< gist "aspose-cells" "18f6c28b77ee30c773fb2199168e73ed" "Examples.GridWeb-CSharp-RowsAndColumns-CustomizeHeaders.aspx-CustomizeRowHeader.cs" >}}
+{{< gist "aspose-cells-gists" "7c644a93d33d24299a618c1dda1a2385" "Examples.GridWeb-CSharp-RowsAndColumns-CustomizeHeaders.aspx-CustomizeRowHeader.cs" >}}
 ## **Customizing Column Header**
 To customize the header or caption of a column: